 Clifford Lister started his musical education as a chorister at Winchester Cathedral, later winning a Choral Scholarship to The King’s School, Canterbury, and subsequently studying singing with Kenneth Bowen and the late Clara Taylor at The Royal Academy of Music.

 Whilst at the Royal Academy, he moved from the post of ‘Lay clerk’ at Canterbury Cathedral, to a similar post at Westminster Cathedral, where he remained for the next 20 years.
 In November 2007, he decided that he would concentrate on teaching, concert work, and consort work with groups such as Cappella Nova (Scotland) and Opus Anglicanum.

 Clifford continues to enjoy a varied career as a soloist, recitalist, and as a part-time member of the cathedral choirs of Rochester, Canterbury and Westminster, with whom he continues regularly to tour, broadcast and record.
 Nearer home, he is a regular soloist with many choral societies in the south east, and has sung all the mainstream solo roles in Oratorio.
-Recent performances have included ‘Obadiah’ in Elijah, with Sutton Valence Choral Society, Bach B Minor Mass with Rochester Cathedral Choir and the English Touring Opera, Rossini Petite Messe Solennelle with Rochester Choral Society, and Haydn Harmoniemesse and Schubert Mass in Bb, also for Rochester Choral Society.
-Forthcoming engagements include Handel Acis and Galatea with Deal and Walmer Handelians and Creation for The East Bridge Chorale.
+Recent performances have included ‘Obadiah’ in Elijah, with Sutton Valence Choral Society, Bach B Minor Mass with Rochester Cathedral Choir and the English Touring Opera, Rossini Petite Messe Solennelle with Rochester Choral Society, Haydn Harmoniemesse and Schubert Mass in Bb, also for Rochester Choral Society, Handel Acis and Galatea with Deal and Walmer Handelians and Creation for The East Bridge Chorale.
 In November Clifford will be the Tenor Soloist in Rochester Choral Society’s performance of Britten’s War Requiem – a concert in which some members of Thanet Festival Choir will also take part.

 The teaching continues to flourish at Christ Church University and Kent College, Canterbury, where his students currently include a number of the Canterbury Cathedral girl choristers.